 As you can see — this is a pretty strict time schedule to keep

 During the actual exam, following these intense time limits, you run the risk of feeling the stress of the test and that can cause fatigue to set in.
-This leads me to technique number two: train your brain like you would train any other muscle.
+This leads me to the extra technique: train your brain like you would train any other muscle.

 2. Know your strengths

-A similar, but related, point is to know your strong points.
-Generally speaking, my vocabulary is where I excel.
+A similar but related point is to know your strengths.
+Generally speaking, Japanese vocabulary is where I excel.
 That and the skimming and dipping parts of the exam are my other strengths.
 Therefore, I try to race through these parts first and make sure that I get the points, then head onto the harder parts.

 While I always look out for the words and parts that I struggle with, I recently became aware that these words are the same ones that most people likely find tricky.
 Of course, these are exactly the ones that examiners love to include.

 As soon as I saw the word 譲る (to hand over or bequeath) appear in my JLPT2 textbook, I immediately made a mental note of it.
 It seemed like such a strange word.
-Sure enough, no prizes for guessing what came up in my actual test…
+No prizes for guessing what came up in my actual test.

 3. Study unusual forms

-This leads me nicely to my third point.
 Although it may sound somewhat counterintuitive, make sure that you focus more on the obscure Japanese words as you progress up the levels.
-Look for unusual uses, readings and verbs of kanji, look for those easily confused words and weird rules about a grammar point.
+Look for unusual uses, readings, and verbs of kanji, look for those easily confused words and weird rules about a grammar point.